-This Sault Ste Marie train leaves from Bay Street in the heart of Sault Ste Marie and takes you into Northern Ontario.
+This Sault Ste Marie train leaves from Huron Street near the historic canal and takes you into Northern Ontario.
 You’ll follow the rails as they take you past Searchmont and into the beautiful wilderness that inspired the Group of Seven.
 You’ll twist and turn past incredible landscapes as you pass through Montreal Falls, Hubert and many areas in between until you come upon the Agawa Canyon Park.

 How Long Is the Agawa Canyon Train Ride?

 This is a full-day excursion from Sault Ste Marie.
 It takes approximately 4 hours to get to the Agawa Canyon by train and you have about 1.5 hours to experience the park.
 Yes, we all wish we had more time there but due to rules and regulations, this is not the case.
 If anything, it just means you’ll have to plan another visit!

 As the tour is a full-day excursion, you might be wondering what to do for breakfast and lunch.
 You are welcome to pack food or get take-out from one of the fine restaurants in Sault Ste Marie in advance to take with you.
 However, you must bring everything back to the city that you take with you to the Agawa Canyon.
 There are no garbage facilities out in the middle of the wilderness!